Yasmim: Club career

 After scoring 17 goals in 37 appearances for Portuguese club Benfica, Yasmim returned to Brazil to play for Corinthians again in August 2020.
 She made her league debut against SC Internacional on 10 September 2020.
 Yasmim scored her first league goal against EC Vitória on 26 September 2020, scoring in the 58th minute.

-Real Madrid

 On 2 January 2025, Yamim signed with Spanish club Real Madrid.
+She spent one-and-a-half years in Madrid before departing from the club on a mutual contract termination in June 2026.

 International career

 Yasmim was called up to the Brazil U20s in August 2015.
 She scored on her U20 debut against Papua New Guinea U20s on 13 November 2016, scoring in the 45th and 66th minute.

 Yasmim made her debut for the Brazil national team on 20 September 2021 against Argentina, coming on as a substitute for Tamires and scoring a goal in the second half of the match.

 On 1 February 2024, Yasmim was called up to the Brazil squad for the 2024 CONCACAF W Gold Cup.
 On 2 July 2024, Yasmim was called up to the Brazil squad for the 2024 Summer Olympics.